 While far more research will have to go into identifying the films depicted in these Cinex strips (the example above is one such mystery), a cursory examination revealed at least three made during the filming of Citizen Kane.

 Here are the three clips from Kane:

-An envelope full of Toland's cancelled checks was included in the collection.
+An envelope full of Toland's cancelled personal checks was included in the collection.